 As we mentioned above, a benefit of a hand grinder is its portability.
-However, we must admit it would be a bit of a push to bring the 1Zpresso JX or JX-Pro on your travels.
-These grinders are simply big!
-The 1Zpresso JX (which is the smaller of the two) weighs 650g, and the JX-Pro is even larger and weighs 780g.
+However, we must admit it would be a bit of a push to bring either of these on your travels-they are pretty substantial!
+The 1Zpresso JX (which is the smaller of the two) weighs 650g, and the JX-Pro is even larger weighing in at 780g.
 It’s safe to say they aren’t the most travel-friendly grinders.
-If you want a grinder more suitable, the 1Zpresso Q2 is a lot more portable.
-Below is a picture of someone holding the 1Zpresso JX grinder for an indication of the size.
+If you want a more suitable grinder, take a look at the 1Zpresso Q2.

 Grind Size Adjustment

 It is at this point where the two grinders divide, utilizing different systems and therefore having a different range of grind settings.
-We found 1Zpresso’s grind adjustment guide here excellent, giving starting points for your different brewing methods.
+We found 1Zpresso’s grind guide here an excellent guide, giving starting points for each different brewing method.

 The standard model has a simple stepped adjustment dial located under the main body of the grinder.
-To adjust the grind size, you turn the dial clockwise for finer grinds and counter-clockwise for coarser- the dial clicks at each increment.
+To adjust the grind setting, you turn the dial clockwise for finer grinds and counter-clockwise for coarser- the dial clicks at each increment.
 There are ten numbers on the dial and an additional two clicks between each number giving you 30 clicks per full rotation.
 Each click moves the burr by 0.025mm.
-There are about 120 grind settings allowing you to brew anything from espresso to French press.
+There are about 120 settings allowing you to brew anything from espresso to French press.
 However, it does not have the ability to fine-tune your espresso grind setting.